 An inmate search is your absolute best resource when you want to track down a loved one, friend, relative or anyone else that you know is incarcerated somewhere in the United States but are unsure of exactly where.
-An inmate search works in less than a minute usually and covers city, county, state and Federal facilities all at once saving you potential hours worth of digging through information (if it’s even online).
+An inmate search works in less than a minute usually and covers city, county, state and Federal facilities all at once saving you potential hours worth of digging through information.

 Who Can An Inmate Search Find?